shlee87/public-sticky-notes-for-open-source-textbooks/docs/developers/developing.rst

    cd public-sticky-notes-for-open-source-textbooks
    npm run build

 You now have a development built.
-To run your development client in a browser follow these steps.

-   1. open a chrome browser.
-   2. go to chrome://extensions
-   3. click on "Load unpacked"
-   4. select the build folder in the public-sticky-notes-for-open-source-textbooks folder
-   5. click on the extension icon on the top right of the browser